Chapel HouseFarley Street, Nether Wallop, Stockbridge, Hampshire, SO20 8EQ, England

 Single occupancy, breakfast included - £120

 Nether Wallop is in the heart of rural England's prime chalk streams, clear-water rivers unique in Europe and the wider world.
 They're superb for anglers.
 Peter co-owns a beat on the River Test near Romsey, about a 25-minute drive from Chapel House, and many guests come specifically to fish this or another river in the area.
-There's plenty more to see and do: Chapel House is perfectly placed for visits to Stonehenge, Avebury, and Salisbury's great cathedral.
+There's plenty more to see and do: Chapel House is perfectly placed for visits to Stonehenge, Avebury, and is mid-way between Winchester and Salisbury.

 Peter & Jane Mantle